Affiliate links on Android Authority may earn us a commission. Learn more.

 You don’t necessarily have to play the first game to enjoy this one, but you do need a very powerful computer.
-Like GTA 5 it has some online components, but they’re not the main draw of the game.
+Like GTA 5, it has some online components, but they’re not the game’s main draw.

 The Witcher 3: Wild Hunt

 Yet another open-world game makes our list, this time from Polish developer CD Projekt RED.
-While it technically straddles the line between action game and RPG, the engaging narrative and sheer quantity of quests around the world make it a great pick for fans of both.
+While it technically straddles the line between action game and RPG, the engaging narrative and sheer quantity of quests worldwide make it an excellent pick for fans of both.

-RPGs are another genre that are technically at home on both PC and console, but western-style RPGs like Skyrim are must-plays for most PC gamers.
-We’ve included both western RPGs and JRPGs in our list, although it’s slim pickings for the latter on PC.
+RPGs are another genre that is technically at home on both PC and console, but western-style RPGs like Skyrim are must-plays for most PC gamers.
+We’ve included western RPGs and JRPGs in our list, although it’s slim pickings for the latter on PC.